-With the risk of power interruptions following the Great East Japan Earthquake that struck in March 2011, disaster response measures are more important than ever before.
+To ensure business continuity, it is vital to protect information systems against earthquakes and other disasters.
 In addition to an internal data center, Casio utilizes a secure external data center that features seismic construction and self-contained power generation.

-* Privacy Mark: A program where the Japan Information Processing Development Corporation, a public-service foundation, evaluates the adequacy of corporate protective measures related to the handling of personal data.
+- *1 Privacy Mark: A program where the Japan Information Processing Development Corporation, a public-service foundation, evaluates the adequacy of corporate protective measures related to the handling of personal data.
 Companies that are found to have adequate protective measures in place are certified and permitted to display the Privacy Mark.